DavidDHofmann/floodmapr/README.md

 ```

 Note that the `watermapr` package also depends on the r-package `velox`, which
 is not available from CRAN anymore.
-To install `velox`, there you have three options:
+To install `velox`, you have three options:

 #### Option 1
 You can directly install velox from the CRAN archive using: